 Please make your boat visible to other boats and be cautious about where you beach it and how you secure it.
 The U. S. Army Corps of Engineers is providing free, large, orange colored trash bags for use as motor covers when you leave your boat on the shoreline.
 Bags are available at participating marinas and from the Corps of Engineers (662-327-2142).

 Before hunting on Corps management lands, hunters must obtain an Annual Hunting Permit.

-Required Annual Hunting Permits will now be available at Hunter Information Stations located at most boat ramps and/or hunting areas.
-Or, it can be downloaded via the internet here.
+Required Annual Hunting Permits will now be available at Corps offices and specific campground locations.
+Or, it can be downloaded via the interenet here.

 In order to be valid, permits must be signed, dated, and displayed on the dash of the vehicle so that the name and date are visible from outside the vehicle.
 The bottom portion of the permit (area below the dotted line) containing hunter information must be carried on the hunter's person while hunting.

 At the end of the season, complete the survey on the back and place in the return box at the Hunter Information Stations or mail to the address given.